What is SKU number in a product?

 SKU numbers are important because they help you to track your inventory accurately, prevent out-of-stock and also pinpoint when to order new products so your merchandise never goes out of stock.

 So, if your product is out of stock and you want to notify each interested buyer when it is back in stock then using konigle's Back in stock alerts you can easily create alerts for your shopify stores.

 SKUs also help to collect data on sales.
 For example, a store can see which items are best selling and which are not based on SKU data.

 What Are SKUs Used For?

-Inventory Management: With the help of SKU the retailers are able to track inventory levels, turnover, and flow.
+With the help of SKUs, retailers are able to track inventory levels, turnover, and flow.
 They can set inventory levels and timeframes for the future.

-Product Recommendations: Many companies use SKUs as a upsell to enhance their sales.
+Many companies use SKUs as a upsell to enhance their sales.
 For example, Shopify is able to pick items to display as "suggestions" when you are purchasing by using SKUs.
-It helps to more conversion rate as well as more one customer with more than one product that generates more revenue.
+It helps to more conversion rate as well as more one customer with more than one product which generates more revenue.

 SKU and UPC almost look similar but each has different characteristics.
 SKU is used for internal inventory and UPC is used for the Universal.